8 Reasons why your dog isn't interested in food (and how to fix it)

 Try this:

-Small dog, big appetite: as puppies grow, their portion sizes change.
+• Small dog, big appetite: as puppies grow, their portion sizes change.
 Lyka can help by tailoring portions to your puppy’s needs as they hit growth milestones.
 If your puppy is not eating kibble, consider switching to gently cooked fresh food that’s easy to eat and digest.

-Getting the right balance for seniors: a lighter diet that’s rich in nutrients, but lower in calories is an excellent way to keep your golden oldie in tip-top condition, like Lyka’s Chicken or Kangaroo meals.
+• Getting the right balance for seniors: a lighter diet that’s rich in nutrients, but lower in calories is an excellent way to keep your golden oldie in tip-top condition, like Lyka’s Chicken or Kangaroo meals.
 All Lyka meals contain anti-inflammatory omega-3 from fish or fish oil to promote joint health – great for senior dogs.

-🐶 Read more: How to feed your fussy pup: tried and tested top tips from the Lyka community
+🐩 Read more: How to feed your fussy pup: tried and tested top tips from the Lyka community

-Lyka: the game-changer for fussy pups
+Lyka: a game-changer for fussy pups

 Understanding your dog’s fussy eating habits can transform mealtime from a struggle into a joy.

-Give your dog meals that bring excitement and health to every bowl, because a well-fed pup is a happy pup.
+Give your dog meals that bring excitement and health to every bowl, because a well-fed pup is a happy pup

 This article was reviewed by Lyka's veterinary and nutrition experts